n8n-io/n8n-docs/docs/integrations/builtin/credentials/facebookapp.md

 If you want to create credentials for the [Facebook Graph API](/integrations/builtin/app-nodes/n8n-nodes-base.facebookgraphapi/) node, follow the instructions in the [Facebook Graph API credentials](/integrations/builtin/credentials/facebookgraph/) documentation.
 ///

-## Prerequisites

-- Create a [Facebook](https://www.facebook.com/){:target=_blank .external-link} account.
-- Sign up for [Meta for Developers](https://developers.facebook.com/){:target=_blank .external-link} with that account.

-/// note | Unverified apps
-Facebook will only let you have a developer or administrator role on a maximum of 15 apps that aren't already linked to a Meta Verified Business Account.
-Refer to [Limitations | Create an app](https://developers.facebook.com/docs/development/create-an-app#limitations){:target=_blank .external-link} if you're over that limit.
-///

 ## Supported authentication methods

 - App access token